mon203/w251_final_project/README.md

 - [dataset](dataset) - Dataset creation step-by-step.
 More detail in this folder's README.md file
 - [casapose](casapose) - Our training, validation, and eval environment.
 More detail in this folder's README.md file
 - [csv_outputs](csv_outputs) - Our training, validation, and eval output files.
 It is used to generate plots and tables in the [251_final_project_plots_tables.ipynb](251_final_project_plots_tables.ipynb) file.
-- [edge_final](edge_final) - Our docker and codes to place on the hover edge device.
+- [edge_final](edge_final) - Our docker and codes to place on the edge device.
 More detail in this folder's README.md file
 - [workings](workings) - Our notes, drafts, and test code for our project.

 Details are in our paper and presentation file.
 Noticeable highlights